deramos/kubernetes-study-notes/README.md

     - and exposes an API for other services to access the shared resources / perform operations on those pods
     - The APIs have an IP address and a port address

+## Scheduler
+The scheduler is created by the controller manager and uses etcd to look up the state of the cluster and which nodes to deploy a newly created pod in.
+Etcd is a distributed key-value store that is very fast and monitors the state of the cluster